 Keywords

-Honey mesquite, taproot, normalized difference vegetation index, normalized difference infrared index, groundwater, lagoon, hydrogeology (would it be more effective to break up hydrogeology into hydrology and geology?)
+Honey mesquite, taproot, normalized difference vegetation index, normalized difference infrared index, groundwater, lagoon, hydrogeology

 II.
 Introduction

 2.1.
 Background

 The Laguna Madre is one of only a few hypersaline estuaries in the world (Tunnel 2001).
 It is located within the Padre Island National Seashore on the Gulf Coast of Texas.
 As part of a National Park, the lagoon falls under federal land management.
 However, much of the nearby land is privately owned, complicating management of the Laguna Madre.
 As a result, the National Park Service currently only collects in situ data from limited locations to monitor different water properties of the Laguna Madre, such as temperature, pH, turbidity, and salinity.